Street & Storm Drain System

 The City of Wood Village values environmental leadership and managing a safe and healthy stormwater system is critical to protecting our environment.
-To address polluted stormwater, the EPA has developed the National Pollutant Discharge Elimination System (NPDES).
+The EPA has developed the National Pollutant Discharge Elimination System (NPDES).
 NPDES attempts to reduce polluted stormwater runoff by requiring operators of Municipal Separate Storm Sewer Systems (MS4s) to implement best management practices to prevent contaminants from reaching our streams via stormwater runoff.
 Learn More about NPDES and MS4 Permits.

 - Public Education & Outreach